Under the flawless pearly beauty of String of Pearls, don’t forget their toxicity to pets, including cats.

 Furthermore, they use intravenous fluid therapy to flush out more toxins and restore the electrolytes.

-And lastly, vets will administer various medicines to treat your felines, such as Antiemetics, anti-diarrheal meds, muscle relaxants, etc.
+And lastly, vets will administer various medicines to treat your felines, such as Antiemetics, anti-diarrheal medicines, muscle relaxants, etc.

 Here are some medicines your vet may use to treat your cat.